npnkhoi/npnkhoi.github.io/_posts/2024-12-02-personal-planning.md

 The central question to personal productivity is "what should I do today?"

-As a Senior [Overthinker of Productivity]({%post_url 2024-02-29-todos%}), let me introduce to you a for personal planning that I promise to have not overthought.
+As a Senior [Overthinker of Productivity]({%post_url 2024-02-29-todos%}), let me introduce to you a personal planning system that I have put a lot of thoughts into.
 It is working well for me.
 This should be applicable to knowledge workers who have multiple goals to achieve every week.
 I will start with what it is, then why it should be like that, then my experiments so far, and finally its limitations.

 ## The system